universitytheater/utheater.github.io/_shows/2022/spring/scientific-method.md

     role: Lighting Designer
   - name: Crystina Windham
     role: Sound Designer
+    bio: "is a first year Music major at UChicago.
+This is her first show at the College.
+She hopes to continue her involvement with University Theater and increase her knowledge in sound design.
+She would like to thank the cast and crew for their kindness and teamwork in bringing this production to life."
   - name: Gigi Hancock
     role: Projections Designer
+    bio: "is a Geophysics major in the class of 2022 whose previous credits include *Machinal* (Assistant Sound Designer), *Fun Home* (Assistant Lighting Designer), *Twelfth Night* (Assistant Props Designer), *Company* (Co-Sound Designer/Assistant Props Designer), *Waiting for Godot* (Sound Designer), *Welcome Back to My Channel* (Video Manager), and the art installation *Telephone: A Memorial to the Present* (Electronics).
+Gigi currently works for TAPS in the scene and sound shops, and is glad to have returned to in-person theatre before they graduate!"
   - name: Danielle Yablonovskiy
     role: Assistant Production Manager
   - name: Polly Ren